AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/roi-ad-camp.md

 1. In any dashboard, click Add Report -&gt; Create new report
 1. Select the "New users" metric that counts the number of new registered users over time
 1. Set the "Time period" to All-time, and "Interval" to None
-1. Under the "Group by" tab, add "campaign" as grouping field, and click "Add All" in the box below
+1. Under the "Group by" tab, add "campaign" as `grouping field`, and click **Add All** in the box below
 1. This report will show your all-time registered users by campaigns

 **C. Now Let us also create a report that segments average user LTV by campaigns:**

-1. In any dashboard, click Add Report -&gt; Create new report
+1. In any dashboard, click **Add Report / Create new report**
 1. Select the "Average lifetime revenue" metric that calculates an average user's lifetime revenue
-1. Set the "Time period" to All-time, and "Interval" to None
+1. Set the "Time period" to `All-time`, and "Interval" to `None`
-1. Under the "Group by" tab, add "campaign" or "utm\_campaign" as grouping field, and click "Add All" in the box below
+1. Under the "Group by" tab, add "campaign" or "utm\_campaign" as grouping field, and click **Add All** in the box below
 1. This report will show your average user lifetime revenue by campaigns

 **Finally we will calculate campaign ROI by bringing together these three analyses in one report:**

-1. In any dashboard, click Add Report -&gt; Create new report
+1. In any dashboard, click **Add Report / Create new report**
 1. Add as input we will use the three metrics we used above.
 Each will be assigned a letter (i.e. \[A\], \[B\], and \[C\])
 1. **Cost**\: Add the metric AdWords cost - this will be variable \[A\].
 This will simply return cost by campaigns.
 1. **Users**\: Add the metric New Users - this will be variable \[B\].
 This will simply return the number of users by campaigns.
 1. **LTV**\: Add the metric Average Lifetime Revenue - this will be variable \[C\].
 This will simply return LTV by campaigns.

 1. Click the hide button beside the word Chart so you can focus on the table
-1. Now we will use the Add Formula button to combine these metrics, as follows:
+1. Now we will use the **Add Formula** button to combine these metrics, as follows:
 1. **ROI**\: Enter the formula **"(\[C\]-\[A\]/\[B\])/(\[A\]/\[B\])"**, if \[A\] represents "Ad Cost by Campaigns", \[B\] represents "New users by campaigns", and \[C\] "LTV by campaigns".
 This will return the ratio of (average user LTV - average cost per acquisition) / (average cost per acquisition)
 1. **Avg Return per User**\: Enter the formula **"\[C\]-(\[A\]/\[B\])"**.
 This will return the average margin made on a user by calculating (average user LTV) - (average cost per acquisition).
 1. **CPA**\: Enter the formula **"\[A\]/\[B\]"**.
 This will return the actual campaign's cost per acquisition.